Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Practical issues Practical issues

 }

-To examine the behavior of the generalized index for choices of \(q, K\) and \(\varepsilon\), a re-parametrization is used.
-Consider an outside distribution that is uniform across all \(K\) bins, and a distribution inside the slice to be uniform across \(K' < K\) bins, i.e.~there are \(K-K'\) empty bins inside the slice.
+To examine the behavior of the generalized index for choices of \(q\), \(K\) and \(\varepsilon\), a re-parametrization is used.
+Consider an outside distribution that is uniform across all \(K\) bins, and a distribution inside the slice to be uniform across \(K' < K\) bins, that is there are \(K-K'\) empty bins inside the slice.
 We can then parametrize the relation between \(K\) and \(K'\) as \(K' = \gamma K\) with \(\gamma \in [0,1]\).

 To focus on the dependence on \(q\), drop the bin-dependent weights \(w_k\) from the description and set \(\varepsilon=0\).
 Using the parametrization in terms of \(\gamma\), the index can then be written as